 If we decide to develop AXA4010 as a non-drug product candidate, the target market would be defined by, or with input from, a strategic partner.
-We believe a non-drug pathway could also represent a significant market opportunity given the potential benefits to overall health by supporting blood health.
-Under a non-drug development path, we or a strategic partner may decide to develop AXA4010 as a dietary supplement to support blood structure and function.
+We believe a non-drug pathway could also represent a significant market opportunity given the potential benefits to overall health by supporting blood health and modulating inflammation.
+Under a non-drug development path, we or a strategic partner may decide to develop AXA4010 as a dietary supplement to support blood-related structure and function.